greenfieldt/SBTutorial/tutorial.md

 before and restarting it.
 You should see a new icon
 ![Storybook with Viewport](https://firebasestorage.googleapis.com/v0/b/increatesoftware.appspot.com/o/Storybook%2Fstorybook-viewport.png?alt=media&token=a1075f1b-3db4-4eb0-825b-1ed6d0c4f102 "Storybook with Viewport")

-## Define our Data Model
+## News Data Model

 With the addon working we are going to take a brief detour from Storybook and define the data model we will be using for this tutorial.

-We are going to make a News Card --  This card should be responsive and display a news organization, a picture, a headline, and a like button.
-If the you click in the picture then you should be taken to the news article and we are going to make a News List -- This will be an infinite list of such cards reading from the News API web service.
+Our example task will be to make a news card using angular material MatCard.
+The card should be responsive and display a news organization, a picture, a headline, some interaction buttons (i.e., like button) and allow you to click the picture to visit the originating news site.
+Once we have a card we will make a component that display an infinite lazy loaded list of such cards.

 ### Add a shared/service